sund/auto-gitlab-backup/README.md

 remoteDest="" #remote path
 sshKeyPath="" #path to an alternate ssh key, if needed. remotePort=22 # ssh port
+## Only change the below setting if you have git's home in a different location or are installing gitlab from source
+gitHome="/var/opt/gitlab"
+## only set below if rvm is in use and you need to source the rvm env file
+# echo $(rvm env --path)
+RVM_envPath=""
 ## only use the below settings if your destination is using rsync in daemon mode
 remoteModule=""
 rsync_password_file=""
-enableCIBackup=1 #change to true or 1 to enable CI backups
+checkQuota="0" #change to true or 1 to enable enableCIBackup="0" #change to true or 1 to enable CI backups
 ```

 #### cron settings